RECENT FEATURES & COLUMNS

 ABQAURP is pleased to collaborate with the National Board of Medical Examiners® (NBME®) in the administration of the 2014 exam.
 ABQAURP is dedicated to assuring a high quality certification process with definable standards; the NBME involvement reinforces that dedication.
-Together, we consult on the planning, development, analysis, and scoring of the certification exam, bringing examinees an exam experience based on a vast array of knowledge and expertise.
+Together, we consult on the planning, development, analysis, and scoring, bringing examinees an exam experience based on a vast array of knowledge and expertise.

 We are now accepting applications for